-Pursuant to a Salary Continuation Plan approved by the Board of Directors in January 1995, the Company entered into Retirement Benefit Agreements with various key employees, including each of the executive officers included in the Summary Compensation Table.
+Pursuant to a Salary Continuation Plan approved by the Board of Directors in January 1995, the Company entered into Retirement Benefit Agreements with various key employees, including each of the Named Executive Officers.
 These agreements provide for fixed annual payments to these executives over a 15-year period, in the case of Messrs.
 Puskar, Barnett and Todd, and over a 10-year period, in the case of Messrs.
-Jackson and DeBone, commencing upon their termination of employment with the Company.
+Jackson and DeBone and Mrs. Sunseri, commencing upon their termination of employment with the Company.
 Upon the death following retirement or at the election of the executive, the aggregate amount of the unpaid benefit is payable in a lump sum, discounted to present value at the per annum rate of 7%.
+The annual benefits awarded to the Named Executive Officers are as follows: